 Ever wondered if there was something more to those perfectly straight smiles?
 As it turns out, there is.
 Aside from being easy on the eyes, straight teeth also clear up any issues that are seemingly unrelated to oral health.
 For instance, did you know that correcting your dental alignment could save you many neck pain and chronic headaches?
 Or that a straight set of teeth could prevent a nasty case of periodontal disease?
 But how are these benefits of a straight smile possible?

 Before we look at the benefits of a straight smile, let’s first look into what happens when you have crowded teeth.
-Often called malocclusion or a “bad bite,” it’s an apt name to give the condition.
+Often called a malocclusion or a “bad bite,” it’s an apt name to give the condition.
 After all, when you have crowded teeth, the biting surfaces of your teeth don’t come together correctly when you close your jaw.
 This misalignment can cause a slew of problems.

 For one, it can hamper the way you eat.
 How you eat plays an essential role in your oral health.
 When you chew your food properly, you break down your food into small particles.
 This makes them not only easy to digest but easy to wash away as well so that you have a reduced chance of developing dental caries later on.
 And when you chew the right way, it also activates your salivary glands.
 The saliva secreted dissolves not only residual sugars but also remineralizes your teeth.

 With crowded teeth, this becomes a little harder to do.
 Because the chewing surfaces don’t precisely touch, it’s more difficult to grind down the day’s meal into tiny particles.
 When this happens, you’re bound to find chunks of food lodged between your teeth.